Beachcasting rods | Find the best

 Continental style rods have gained popularity for fishing in large estuaries and sandy beaches.
 Anywhere that long casting distance is essential.
 These rods measure between 14-16ft+ and possess a lot of flex, enabling anglers to cast further than before.
 We Brits adopted them from anglers in the Med, hence the name “continental”.

 High-end competition continental style rods, such as the Tronix Pro Competition, provide a long casting distance.
 They have a light and thin blank.
 Lower-priced alternatives, like the Shakespeare Salt XT Long Surf, still rank in the upper-middle end compared to other beach casting rods.
-You can get something surprisingly nice for £80 in the 4.5m Tronix Pro Banzai, great for light estuary work at range.
+You can get something surprisingly nice for £100 in the Sonik SKS Black 13′, great for estuary work at range – though more generalist than a continental rod, at the just 13′.

 All-round Beachcasters